-Up to 65% of the UCITS fund's assets may be invested in equities, equity certificates and equity funds.
+1. At least 60% of the UCITS fund's assets must be invested in equities and equity funds, including equity ETFs.
 An equity fund is an investment fund that, based on its terms and conditions of investment or its Articles of Incorporation, invests at least 51% of its assets in equities.
-2. At least 35% of the UCITS fund's assets must be invested in interest-bearing securities such as government bonds, corporate bonds or convertible bonds of domestic and foreign issuers, in certificates on bonds or bond indices or in bond funds.
+2. Up to 40% of the UCITS fund's assets are invested in interest-bearing securities such as government bonds, corporate bonds or convertible bonds of domestic and foreign issuers, in certificates on bonds or bond indices or in bond funds.
 At least 51% of the corresponding investment ratio must be invested in securities that are denominated in euro or hedged against the euro and have investment-grade status at the time of their acquisition.
 A bond fund is an investment fund that, based on its terms and conditions of investment or its Articles of Incorporation, invests at least 51% of its assets in interest-bearing securities.